 This exemption allows international advisers to provide limited services to Canadian permitted clients, as defined in section 8.26, without having to register in Canada.
+The term "permitted client" is defined in section 1.1 and, for the purposes of section 8.26, excludes registered dealers and advisers.
 International advisers that seek wider access to Canadian investors must register in an appropriate category.
 Unlike the exemption for international dealers in section 8.18, this exemption is not available where the client is registered under securities legislation of Canada as an adviser or dealer.